Yuchengw/MigrateTool/README.md

 ========================================================
 Features:

-- could migrate object's info from one org to another org,
+- could migrate object's data from one org to another org
 - could insert user-defined log to specific org
 - could query object info from a log
 - logger based application